 Applicable requirements serve to limit the amount of dividends that may be paid by the Bank.
-The Bank may not declare or pay a dividend if (i) the total of all dividends declared during the calendar year, including the proposed dividend, exceeds the sum of the Bank's net income during the current calendar year and the retained net income of the prior two calendar years, unless the dividend has been approved by the Federal Reserve, (ii) the dividend would exceed the Bank's unless the Bank has received the prior approval of the Bank's permanent capital to be withdrawn unless the withdrawal has been approved by the Federal Reserve and by at least two-thirds of the shareholders of each class of stock outstanding, or (iii) the dividend would cause any portion of the Bank's permanent capital to be withdrawn unless the withdrawal has been approved by the Federal Reserve and by at least two-thirds of the shareholders of each class of stock outstanding, or (iii) the dividend would cause any portion of the Bank's permanent capital to be withdrawn unless the withdrawal has been approved by the Federal Reserve and by at least two-thirds of the shareholders of each class of stock outstanding, or (iii) the dividend would cause any portion of the Bank is prohibited from making capital distributions, including the payment of dividends, if, after making such distribution, the institution would become "undercapitalized."
+The Bank may not declare or pay a dividend if (i) the total of all dividends declared during the calendar year, including the proposed dividend, exceeds the sum of the Bank's net income during the current calendar year and the retained net income of the prior two calendar years, unless the dividend has been approved by the Federal Reserve, (ii) the dividend would exceed the Bank's undivided profits, unless the Bank has received the prior approval of the Board and of at least two-thirds of the shareholders of each class of stock outstanding, or (iii) the dividend would cause any portion of the Bank's permanent capital to be withdrawn unless the withdrawal has been approved by the Federal Reserve and by at least two-thirds of the shareholders of each class of stock outstanding.
+Under the FDIA, an insured depository institution such as the Bank is prohibited from making capital distributions, including the payment of dividends, if, after making such distribution, the institution would become "undercapitalized."
 The Federal Reserve may further restrict the payment of dividends by requiring the Bank to maintain a higher level of capital than would otherwise be required to be adequately capitalized for regulatory purposes.
 In addition, the Bank may not reduce or increase its outstanding capital and surplus through dividend, redemption, share issuance, or otherwise, without the prior approval of the TDB, except as permitted by the Texas Finance Code.
-Payment of dividends by the Bank also may be restricted at any time at the discretion of the appropriate regulator if it deems the payment to constitute an unsafe and unsound
+Payment of dividends by the Bank also may be restricted at any time at the discretion of the appropriate regulator if it deems the payment to constitute an unsafe and unsound banking practice.
+If we fail to satisfy the capital conservation buffer, then it may also have the effect of limiting the payment of capital distributions from the Bank.

-On January 25, 2022, Veritex Holdings, Inc. announced that its Board of Directors declared a quarterly cash dividend of \$0.20 per share on our outstanding common stock.
-The dividend was paid on February 25, 2022 to shareholders of record as of February 11, 2022.
+On January 24, 2023, Veritex Holdings, Inc. announced that its Board of Directors declared a quarterly cash dividend of \$0.20 per share on our outstanding common stock.
+The dividend was paid on February 24, 2023 to shareholders of record as of February 10, 2023.
 This dividend reflects the strength of our performance over the last fiscal year as well as organic capital generation.